Public transport in Helsinki: Regular bus lines

 Helsinki bus terminals include Kamppi (mainly used for night and rush-hour buses), Rautatientori, Elielinaukio and Hakaniemi.
 Larger metro stations have their own feeder bus terminals.

 Night bus

 Most daytime bus lines run between the hours of 5:30 and 23:45, with the most popular lines running until 1:30.
 On weekends, night buses operate between 1:30 and 4:00.
-During these times, there is a direct bus connection to all areas from the centre of Helsinki, while during the daytime for many of the same areas it would requird a combination of train and bus or metro and bus to get to the same places.
+During these times, there is a direct bus connection to all areas from the centre of Helsinki, while during the daytime for many of the same areas it would require a combination of train and bus or metro and bus to get to the same places.
 At least 40 such night routes are part of the Helsinki bus network.
 As with daytime buses, the bus drivers do not sell tickets or cards onboard and they must be purchased in advance.
 Helsinki Central Station is the local transport hub for night buses in the city centre.